The four main areas to focus on to prepare for a career fair

 - State “As we discussed, I am very interested in this position because I have ___, ___, and ___, which fit well with your needs.”

-- Finish with brief goodwill sentiment, “Hope to hear from you soon”
+- Finish with a brief goodwill sentiment, “Hope to hear from you soon.”